How to Clean Faucet Head: Everything You Need to Know

 Once removed, rinse the end as much as possible, and soak the end with white vinegar for about an hour.
 Use your toothbrush with baking soda to scrub all the gunk away.

-Although for the holes inside some faucets, we recommend using a needle or toothpick to remove the buildup.
+Although for the holes inside some faucets, we recommend using a needle or toothpick to remove the buildup when you clean faucet heads.

 Tips for Effective Faucet Head Cleaning

-As you clean a faucet head, remember the following factors to ensure a seamless process.
+As you clean faucet heads, remember the following factors to ensure a seamless process.

 Do’s and Don’ts